bh247484/word-game/README.md

 # What is it?

-It's a word game built with React/Rails/Postgres.
+It's a word game built with React, Ruby on Rails, and Postgres.
 Think inverted tetris meets realtime scrabble.

 https://github.com/bh247484/word-game/assets/57693937/344c955f-69be-49eb-a5ea-2373d3f37012